madees/dbaudio-DS100-Chataigne-Module/README.md

 - sourceDelayMode(object, mode) : set the delay mode of a specific sound object

 - coordinateMappingSourcePositionXY(mapping, object, position) : set a specific sound object position in a specified coordinate mapping, with DS100 cartesian XY standard limits (0,0)-(1,1)

+- coordinateMappingSourcePositionX(mapping, object, position) : set a specific sound object X only position in a specified coordinate mapping, range 0-1

+- coordinateMappingSourcePositionY(mapping, object, position) : set a specific sound object Y only position in a specified coordinate mapping, range 0-1

 - coordinateMappingSourcePosition2DCartesian(mapping, object, position) : set a specific sound object position in a specified coordinate mapping, with Chataigne Point2D axis ( limits (-1,-1)-(1,1)), output to default DS100 coordinate mapping, center (0,0) from Chataigne will be @(0.5,0.5), and limits for (X,Y):(0,0)-(1,1).